apache/nuttx/configs/README.txt

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.

+configs/sam4e-ek
+  The port of NuttX to the Atmel SAM4E-EK development board.
+This board features the SAM4E16 MCU running at up to 120MHz.

 configs/sam4l-xplained
   The port of NuttX to the Atmel SAM4L-Xplained development board.